tornado05/planetoid/README.md

 ### zoom

-Plugin zooms in/out sphere using mouse wheel
+Plugin zooms in/out sphere using mouse wheel.

 ### drag

-Plugin to rotate sphere using mouse
+Plugin to rotate sphere using mouse.

 ### autorotate

-Plugin to autorotate sphere
+Plugin to autorotate sphere.
+This plugin is syncronized with drag plugin, when drag is executed autorotate is not working.

+### Constructor options:
+ - degreePerSec - int, number of degrees per second of rotation
+ - type - string, `horisontal`|`vertical`
+ - direction -string, `positive`(left->right)|`negative`(right->left)